mingh2/SurvivalOfTheFittest/docs/final.md

 Also, the surviving time for this agent does not improve as the episode increases.

 ## Evaluation
-The evaluation of the agents's performance is based on two criteria, the average survival time and the Mean Square Error between the actual Q-Value and the predicted Q-Value.
+The evaluation of the agents' performance bases on two criteria - the average survival time and the Mean Square Error between the actual Q-Value and the predicted Q-Value.

 ### Quantitative Evaluation

 #### MSE for Previous Implementation
-The graph below is the MSE during the trainning process in our previous implementation.
+The graph below is the MSE during the training process of our previous implementation.
 Our agent tried to survive in an environment with size as 11-by-11, no wall and only one Zombie.
 <img src="Mean_Sqaure_Error.png" width="60%">
 <br/>